twillis209/zinb_analysis/diary.md

 # 8/7/20

-Check on most recent jobs on cluster with `exam`.
+Check on most recent jobs on cluster with `exam` and read up on difference between workers, jobs, chunks in `batchtools`.